How could God punish homosexuals? Homosexuality is not a choice” – Argument from many homosexual apologists.

 Knowing this, that the law is not made for a righteous man, but for the lawless and disobedient, for the ungodly and for sinners, for unholy and profane, for murderers of fathers and murderers of mothers, for manslayers, for [pornoi], for [arsenokoitai ], for manstealers, for liars, for perjured persons, and if there be any other thing that is contrary to sound doctrine; (1 Ti 1:9-10)

-According to some of them, (and the Jerusalem Bible translation) malakos – meaning soft when used as a pronoun, but used as a noun here- mean a child slave kept for sexual purposes, and arsenokoittai is the pervert who uses a boy prostitute.
+According to them, malakos – meaning soft when used as a pronoun, but used as a noun here- mean a child slave kept for sexual purposes, and arsenokoittai is the pervert who uses a boy prostitute.
 But the problem with that understanding, in my eyes, is that it claims a victim of rape will not inherit the kingdom of God.

 Now, some of the very people who tell us “How could God punish homosexuals?
 Homosexuality is not a choice”, tell us God will punish people for things that are not a choice.
 But not the gays.
 Other people.
 And not always other people either.
 At least some gays were sexually abused as children.

 Compared to that, the common Christian belief that God will punish people not for being homosexual, but for homosexual intercourse (but of course, it can be repented and forgiven by Christ), looks positively benign to me.
 Please note that I am not teaching you how you should understand the Bible on this.
 I am no Bible translater.
 I am only rejecting one suggested meaning as incompatible with the character of the Christian God, in my view.

 As long as gay apologists claim the Christian God is so unjust that he will reject people for being rape victims, I have to conclude that gay apologetics obviously cannot be right about this.
 Re-interpreting the Bible responsibly is one thing.
 Believing God excludes people from the Kingdom for the crimes of another is not.